ist-dresden/composum-nodes/tools/bin/README.md

 Description: Updates content corresponding to the current directory in the JCR subtree from the current directory
 Arguments: $FilePathRelativeToSourcePath$
 Working Directory: $FileDir$

+If you want to specify a different host besides the default localhost:9090 with admin:admin, you can give additional arguments host:port user:password protocol to both scripts.
+These values can also be specified with environment variables CPM_HOST, CPM_PORT, CPM_ADMINUSER, CPM_PASSWORD, CPM_PROTOCOL .